Loading organizations...

 Key people at Zinch.

-Zinch was founded by Sid Krommenhoek (Founder).
+Zinch was founded in 2007 by Sid Krommenhoek (Founder).

 Key people at Zinch.

-Zinch was founded by Sid Krommenhoek (Founder).
+Zinch was founded in 2007 by Sid Krommenhoek (Founder).

 Zinch was an educational technology company that operated a platform helping high school students discover scholarships, build profiles akin to college applications, and connect with colleges for networking and recruiting.[1][8]
 Launched in 2007, it enabled colleges to search and contact student profiles, streamlining admissions and scholarship opportunities for users while serving educational institutions seeking talent.[1]
 The company grew to 15 employees before being acquired, marking its role as an early player in edtech matchmaking.[1]